earthobservations/luftdatenpumpe/doc/setup/ldview-grafana-base.rst

     systemctl restart grafana-server

-You are welcome to read about the details behind `Grafana Worldmap Panel NG`_.
+You are welcome to read about the details behind `Panodata Map Panel`_.

-.. _Grafana Worldmap Panel NG: https://community.hiveeyes.org/t/grafana-worldmap-panel-ng/1824

 ************